COS 2 center recruitment has begun and will continue until all sites have reached institutional approval status

 COS2 is designed to build on and validate the findings of COS and is a necessary step for the development and success of future clinical trials.

-Medical, physiotheraphy and MRI/MRS assessments will be performed on 6 occasions over 3 years.
+Medical, Physiotherapy, and MRI assessments are being performed on 4 occasions over 3 years.